-Information obtained through CCTV monitoring may be released to persons or entities outside the University (such as law enforcement) only when compelled by lawful means, such as a subpoena, or when authorized by the Director of Security, in consultation with the Vice President of Business and Finance, and in accordance with this policy.
-CCTV video data will not be released to news or media sources without the additional approval of the Director of Marketing and Communications.
+Information obtained through CCTV monitoring may be released to persons or entities outside the University (such as law enforcement) only when compelled by lawful means, such as a subpoena, or when authorized by the Director of Public Safety, in consultation with the Vice President of Business and Finance, and in accordance with this policy.
+CCTV video data will not be released to news or media sources without the additional approval of the Director of University Communications.

-CCTV video may be viewed by University employees outside Campus Security on a “need to know” basis, as determined by the Director of Security, in consultation with the Vice President of Business and Finance.
+CCTV video may be viewed by University employees outside Campus Public Safety on a “need to know” basis, as determined by the Director of Public Safety, in consultation with the Vice President of Finance and Administration.

-Members of the campus community, individuals or small groups, may observe “live” CCTV monitoring operations at the Drake Security Communications Center by making an appointment with the Campus Security Department.
+Members of the campus community, individuals or small groups, may observe “live” CCTV monitoring operations at the Drake Public Safety Communications Center by making an appointment with the Campus Public Safety Department.

 VI.
 CCTV not a Guarantee of Safety on Campus

 No one should assume that the presence of a CCTV system on campus will guarantee safety for persons or property at all times.
-Rather, it is one more tool in Drake Campus Security’s continuing efforts to increase campus security and safety.
-Additional information may be found on the Campus Security website at: /security/
+Rather, it is one more tool in Drake Public Safety’s continuing efforts to increase campus security and safety.
+Additional information may be found on the Public Safety website at: /security/

 VII.
 Not a Contract

 This policy is not intended by Drake University to form a contract between it and any person or entity.
 These procedures may be amended by authorized University officials at any time without prior notice.